googlefonts/VTT-Deficiencies/README.md

 **Better default Autohinting of accents**

 The autohinter does not use any special method to when adding hinting to base unique accent glyphs.
 The result is often glyph shapes that collapse to one pixel in height, rendering the accents at smaller screen sizes unreadable.
-The base set of accents in a typical font, are used in many composite glyphs, in some case as much as half the glyphs set.
-The work to fine tune and make readable accents is critical in achieving a well hinted fonts.
+The base set of accents in a typical Latin font, are used in many composite glyphs, in some case as much as half the glyphs set.
+The work to fine tune and make readable accents is critical in achieving a well hinted font.

-**Suggestion** Refine the autohinter approach for hinting accents, smarter auto hinting, add new rules based on current best practices for hinting accents (ie always maintain a minimum distance of two pixels etc]
+**Suggestion** Refine the autohinter approach for hinting accents, smarter auto hinting, add new rules based on current best practices for hinting accents (i.e. always maintain a minimum distance of two pixels]